-Baptism services are held two or three times during the year and normally occur as an extension of the 11 a.m.
+Baptism services are held two or three times during the year and normally occur as an extension of either the 9:30 or the 11:00 a.m.
 Sunday worship service.
 Members who become baptized give their testimonies, making the event extremely personal and meaningful for those being baptized as well as those witnessing it.

 If you are interested in getting baptized, we ask that you understand the following requirements:

 1. Fill out the baptism application completely and submit it to Pastor Chris Chi (email@example.com).

 2. Attend the Baptism Class.
 The classes are normally offered one week prior to the actual baptism from 9:30-10:30AM.
 Look in the Sunday bulletin or on our website for dates and location.

 3. Interview with any of the pastors prior to the baptism date.